Andrews High School (North Carolina): History

-Andrews High School was incorporated on March 3, 1893 by the North Carolina General Assembly.
+Andrews High School was incorporated on March 3, 1893, by the North Carolina General Assembly.
 The school had already been in existence before this date.
 Andrews High School originally started as a private school and operated that way until around 1915.
+The first new Andrews High School building was built in 1895.
+On October 27, 1906, the dedication of the Andrews Public School occurred, and its first classes began in August 1907 in the Masonic Lodge.
+The building was used until its demolition in the summer of 1961.

 The previous Andrews High School (right) and previous Elementary School (left) buildings.
 This picture was taken sometime before 1951.

-Andrews High School was built in 1914 and opened in 1915.
-The building was a three-story facility.
+The next Andrews High School facility was built in 1914 and opened in 1915.
+The building was a two-story facility.
 The school had parts that the current facility lacks today, such as an auditorium.
 The building was located on the property of Andrews Elementary on what is locally known as "School House Hill".
 All of the Andrews schools were located on this hill until 1962.

 Andrews fielded its first football team in fall 1929.
 The team's 50 year anniversary was celebrated October 19, 1979, with original players attending the homecoming game.

 In 1952, the first edition of AHS's yearbook, The Wildcat was published.

 On Feb.
 20, 1962, the two-story brick school building was destroyed by fire overnight.
-Classes were then held in the town’s Baptist and Methodist churches.
+Classes were then held in the town's Baptist and Methodist churches.
 A new 48,000-square-foot high school building saw one wing open in the spring of 1963 and another wing open later that year.
 Chivous Gilmer Harrill was the architect for the building.
 Harrill also designed the Murphy High School campus.
 The old building's bell is across the street at Andrews Elementary, in the middle of the front driveway loop.

 In 1970, the Andrews Junior High School building was constructed south of the cafeteria and gymnasium building.
 This was the first expansion to the current high school campus.
 In 1973, the school's band program was founded.
-Miss Mary Byrd, the first director, spent two years organizing the initial Junior High School Band (for grades 7-10), in preparation for expansion into the eleventh and twelfth grades.
+Miss Mary Byrd, the first director, spent two years organizing the initial Junior High School Band (for grades 7–10), in preparation for expansion into the eleventh and twelfth grades.
+In 1975, a large mountain cat was stuffed by a taxidermist to become the mascot for the Andrews Wildcats.
 The band purchased their first uniforms in 1975.
 In 1977, the band participated in the inauguration of governor Jim Hunt.
 Today, the band is known as the 'Pride of the Valley' Band.
 The Hugh Hamilton Stadium was built in 1976.
-The stadium consisted of two sets of wooden stands on the east and west side, two consession booths (one for athletics and one for the band booster program), a ticket stand, and a press box.
+The stadium consisted of two sets of wooden stands on the east and west side, two concession booths (one for athletics and one for the band booster program), a ticket stand, and a press box.
 The wooden stands were updated to concrete in 1980.